kyma-project/test-infra/docs/prow/production-cluster-configuration.md

     export GOPATH=$GOPATH ### Ensure GOPATH is set
   ```
 where:
-   - **BUCKET_NAME** is a GCS bucket in the Google Cloud project that stores Prow Secrets
+   - **BUCKET_NAME** is a GCS bucket in the Google Cloud project that stores Prow Secrets.
-   - **KEYRING_NAME** is the KMS key ring
+   - **KEYRING_NAME** is the KMS key ring.
-   - **ENCRYPTION_KEY_NAME** is the key name in the key ring that is used for data encryption
+   - **ENCRYPTION_KEY_NAME** is the key name in the key ring that is used for data encryption.

-5. Run the following script to create a Kubernetes Secret resource in the Prow main cluster.
-This way the Prow main cluster can access the workload cluster:
+5. Run the following script to create a Kubernetes Secret resource in the main Prow cluster.
+This way the main Prow cluster can access the workload cluster:

   ```bash
     ./create-secrets-for-workload-cluster.sh
   ```

 >**NOTE:** Create the workload cluster first and make sure the **local** kubeconfig for the Prow admin contains the context for this cluster.
-Point the **current** kubeconfig to the Prow main cluster.
+Point the **current** kubeconfig to the main Prow cluster.

 6. Run the following script to start the installation process: